Recipients | Dr. Carol Morgan Memorial Award

 2024 - Dr. Wesley Cheung

 Dr. Wesley Cheung is the first Shelter Medicine Resident in Canada.
 As part of the Community Healthcare Partnership Program (CHPP) team at the Ontario Veterinary College, he is involved in educating vet students on topics relating to shelter and community medicine, helping with the organisation of community veterinary clinics, and providing consultation services to animal rescue organisations across Canada.
-He will use the Award to attend the 2024 Humane Canada Summit for Animals, and he is excited to implement and spread the knowledge he obtains from these sessions in his different roles, and to work towards a more equitable future in veterinary medicine.
+He used the Award to attend the 2024 Humane Canada Summit for Animals, and he is excited to implement and spread the knowledge he obtains from these sessions in his different roles, and to work towards a more equitable future in veterinary medicine.

 2023 - Dr. Jeff Rau